 Where is India?

-You can also see Irrawaddy Dolphin in the river, as well as another species called the ganga River Dolphin.
+You can also see Irrawaddy Dolphin in the river, as well as another species called the Ganga River Dolphin.
 Another interesting note is that there is a rare freshwater shark found in the river that has not much is known about.
 Other major rivers in India include the Krishna, the Brahmaputra, the Kaveri, the Yamuna, and the Godavari.

 The mountain range that you will find covering the northern states is called the Himalayas.
 Central and the rest of the northern and eastern parts of India consist of very fertile flatlands called the Indo-Gangetic Plain.

 India is made up of a large variety of people.
-There are a large number of different languages, cultures and religions.
+There are a large number of different languages, cultures, and religions.
 Education in India has been improving dramatically in recent years and is a source of great pride for the families of young people who attend the universities there.
 Traditions that have survived for centuries are held sacred by families here and should be respected when traveling there.

 There are many religious ceremonies and festivals held in public in India that you shouldn’t miss during your trip.
 Harvest festivals for many of the different religions of India are attended by everyone, even those of differing faiths.
-During the Buddhist New Year (the first full moon in May), the Tibetan Buddhist Community in Sikkum performs the mystic Gumpa Dance and is a must see if you plan to travel to India during that time.
+During the Buddhist New Year (the first full moon in May), the Tibetan Buddhist Community in Sikkim performs the mystic Gumpa Dance and is a must-see if you plan to travel to India during that time.

 The staple foods of India are ones made from rice or wheat, but a wide variety of cuisine is available to you as you travel through different regions.
 Different types of spices and sweets are available and used in the dishes they prepare in each area.
-Sweets and spicy food is very popular in all of India.
+Sweets and spicy food are very popular in all of India.

 While shopping for antiques, clothing, fabrics, and other items, in alleyways and open markets alike, one piece of advice, try to take a local citizen or guide with you to make sure you are buying authentic pieces.
 You will find the hand-carved wood artifacts and sandalwood carvings amazing.